 A typical afternoon on a Balinese beach

-Of course, you should only learn to surf in Bali in areas that are safe to do so.
-But often you can walk less than 100 meters up or down the beach away from the crowds and find a decent wave to practice on.
-Gives you the dual benefit of being able to catch waves in the vicinity of other people without actually having to cross paths with them.
+Of course, you should only learn to surf in Bali in safe areas to do so.
+But often, you can walk less than 100 meters up or down the beach away from the crowds and find a decent wave to practice on.
+It gives you the dual benefit of catching waves in the vicinity of other people without actually having to cross paths with them.

 3. Keep an Eye on the Conditions at All Times